 The Puritans who remained in America, of course, kept a somber Sabbath filled with services at the meeting house.
 They treated Christmas as an ordinary work day.
 In 1621, Plymouth Colony’s governor William Bradford famously stopped some non-Pilgrim newcomers from playing sports — ‘stoole ball and pitching the barr’ — on Christmas day.

 The Puritan sensibility over time loosened gradually, though not completely in New England.
-In 1756, John Adams wrote, “Let others waste their bloom of life at the card or billiard table among rakes and fools.”
+In 1756, the priggish John Adams wrote, “Let others waste their bloom of life at the card or billiard table among rakes and fools.”

 With thanks to the William and Mary Dyer blog.
+This story was updated in 2020.